 However, no peer-reviewed papers have been published in any scientific journals as a result of the suffering that Double Trouble endured.
 Correspondence between UW experimenters and their collaborators acknowledge that there was a problem with Double Trouble’s surgery.
 The experiment was a failure.

 Prompted by a complaint from PETA, the U.S. Department of Agriculture (USDA) inspected this UW laboratory and confirmed that there was “a pattern of recurring infections” and that all the cats profiled by PETA in its complaint had been “diagnosed with chronic infections.”
 The USDA noted that some cats have died from the infections and that one cat named NJ even had to have her eye removed after an implanted metal coil caused a severe infection.
-During this investigation, the USDA also cited UW for violating the Animal Welfare Act because a cat named Broc was burned so badly with a heating pad that she required surgery.
+As a result of this investigation, the USDA also cited and fined UW for violating the Animal Welfare Act because a cat named Broc was burned so badly with a heating pad that she required surgery.
 A separate report by the National Institutes of Health in response to PETA complaints found that UW did not take proper steps to avoid and provide treatment for infection in the cats’ festering open head wounds and that the university’s justification for the use of cats and the number of cats used was inadequate.
-The agency took the extraordinary step of ordering the laboratory to halt the experiments for six months and implement major reforms.
+The agency took the extraordinary step of ordering the laboratory to halt all invasive experiments for six months and implement major reforms.